QLD Health and Safety Representative Training (HSR) Course

-Completion of this Health and Safety Representatives course will result in the awarding of a Statement of Attendance for this approved WHSQ-HSR-NCB01.
+Completion of this Health and Safety Representatives course will result in the awarding of a Statement of Attendance.
+The approved code on the certificate is WHSQ-HSR-NCB01.

-KINNECT Training delivers and assesses this program on behalf of Trainwest (RTO#51807) to assess this course and the statement of attendance will be issued by Trainwest.
+KINNECT Training delivers and assesses this program on behalf of Trainwest (RTO#51807) to assess this course.
+A Statement of Attendance will be issued by Trainwest.